Hope fading as deaths in Turkey, Syria quake pass 11,000

 Associated Press

-GAZIANTEP, Turkey (AP) — With the hope of finding survivors fading, stretched rescue teams in Turkey and Syria searched Wednesday for signs of life in the rubble of thousands of buildings toppled by a catastrophic earthquake.
-The confirmed death toll from the world’s deadliest quake in more than a decade passed 11,000.
+GAZIANTEP, Turkey (AP) — With hope of finding survivors fading, stretched rescue teams in Turkey and Syria searched Wednesday for signs of life in the rubble of thousands of buildings toppled by the world’s deadliest quake in more than a decade.
+The confirmed death toll passed 11,000.

-Turkish President Recep Tayyip Erdogan toured a “tent city” in hard-hit Kahramanmaras where people forced from their homes were living.
-Amid calls for his government to send more help to the disaster zone, Erdogan conceded initial shortfalls in the response to Monday’s 7.8 magnitude quake but vowed that no one would “be left in the streets.”
+Turkish President Recep Tayyip Erdogan visited the especially hard-hit Hatay province, where more than 3,300 people died and entire neighborhoods were destroyed.
+Residents there have criticized the government’s response, saying rescuers were slow to arrive.

+Erdogan, who faces a tough battle for reelection in May, acknowledged “shortcomings” in the response to Monday’s 7.8 magnitude quake but said the winter weather had been a factor.
+The earthquake destroyed the runway in Hatay’s airport, further disrupting the response.

+“It is not possible to be prepared for such a disaster,” Erdogan said.
+“We will not leave any of our citizens uncared for.”
+He also hit back at critics, saying ”dishonorable people” were spreading “lies and slander” about the government’s response.

-Search teams from more than two dozen countries have joined tens of thousands of local emergency personnel on the ground in Syria and Turkey, and aid pledges have poured in from around the world.
-But the scale of destruction from the earthquake and its powerful aftershocks was so immense and spread over such a wide area, including places isolated by Syria’s ongoing civil war, that many people were still waiting for help.
+Search teams from more than two dozen countries have joined tens of thousands of local emergency personnel in Syria and Turkey.
+But the scale of destruction from the earthquake and its powerful aftershocks was so immense and spread over such a wide area — including a region isolated by Syria’s ongoing civil war — that many people were still awaiting help.

-Experts said the survival window for those trapped under the rubble of collapsed buildings or unable to access water, food, protection from the elements or medical attention was closing rapidly almost three days after the quake.
+Experts said the survival window for those trapped under the rubble or otherwise unable to obtain basic necessities was closing rapidly.
+At the same time, they said it was too soon to abandon hope for more rescues.

+“The first 72 hours are considered to be critical,” said Steven Godby, a natural hazards expert at Nottingham Trent University in England.
+“The survival ratio on average within 24 hours is 74%, after 72 hours it is 22% and by the fifth day it is 6%.”

-Rescuers at times used excavators in their searches and picked gingerly through debris at other points to locate survivors or the dead.
+Rescuers at times used excavators or picked gingerly through debris.
 With thousands of buildings toppled, it was not clear how many people might still be caught in the rubble.

-Turkey’s disaster management agency said Wednesday that people who died in the earthquake but cannot be identified would be buried within five days even if they remained unnamed.

-The agency, known as AFAD, said unidentified victims would be buried following DNA tests, finger printing and after being photographed for future identification.

 Pikal, who took part in the rescue efforts, said he thinks at least some of the victims froze to death as temperatures dipped to minus 6 degrees Celsius (21 Fahrenheit).